Attention: Here be dragons

-Creando plugins
+Crear plugins

 Acerca de los plugins

 Un plugin es una gran manera de ampliar el editor con herramientas útiles.
 Se puede hacer completamente con GDScript y escenas estándar, sin siquiera recargar el editor.
 A diferencia de los módulos, no es necesario crear código C++ ni recompilar el motor.
-Aunque esto hace que los plugins sean menos potentes, todavía hay muchas cosas que puedes hacer con ellos.
+Aunque esto hace que los plugin sean menos potentes, todavía hay muchas cosas que puedes hacer con ellos.
 Ten en cuenta que un plugin es similar a cualquier escena que ya puedas hacer, excepto que se crea usando un script para añadir funcionalidad de edición.

 This tutorial will guide you through the creation of two plugins so you can understand how they work and be able to develop your own.
 The first is a custom node that you can add to any scene in the project, and the other is a custom dock added to the editor.

-Creando un plugin
+Crear un plugin

 Antes de empezar, crea un proyecto vacío nuevo donde quieras.
 Esto servirá como base para desarrollar y probar los plugins.